Car Accident Attorneys in Birmingham, Alabama

 Our lawyers understand the deceptive—and sometimes downright illegal—tactics that insurance companies use, and will protect you from unfair practices.

-Car accidents don’t just happen; they are the result of negligence and error, and are almost always preventable as such.
+Car accidents don’t just happen in Birmingham; they are the result of negligence and error, and are almost always preventable as such.
 Some of the top causes of car accidents in Alabama include:

 - Drunk driving – Another top killer on Alabama’s roadways is that of drunk driving.
 Drunk drivers take numerous lives every year, and cause injuries to many more.
-In addition to driving after consuming alcohol, drivers also cause collisions when they operate a motor vehicle after using drugs, including illegal drugs, over-the-counter medications, and prescription drugs.
+Drivers can also cause collisions when they operate a motor vehicle after using drugs, including illegal drugs, over-the-counter medications, and prescription drugs.

 - Speeding – When drivers speed or drive at a speed that is unsafe for conditions (even if at or below the actual speed limit), the risk of being involved in an accident is increased.
 Not only does speed the risk of an actual collision, but it also increases the severity of damages should an accident occur.